 ES242s Marine Conservation and Policy Human activities and effects—including overfishing, water pollution, climate change, and benthic habitat destruction—have all had major impacts on ocean ecosystems.
 Through lectures and discussions we will investigate global, regional, and local threats to marine biodiversity and ecosystem function.
 Potential conservation solutions will be considered.
 Independent and group research projects will investigate the science and policy of marine conservation issues and will evaluate and synthesize information from scientific literature, popular media, and online discussions.
-Previously listed as Environmental Studies 342.
 Prerequisite: Environmental Studies 118.
 Four credit hours.
 McClenachan

 [ES243] Environmental Ethics Listed as Philosophy 243.
 Four credit hours.

 ES244s Marine Communities Introduces students to a diversity of marine community types around the world, including kelp forests, coral reefs, salt marshes, and pelagic communities.
 Through lectures, readings, and class activities, students will learn about the physical, biological, and chemical structuring forces in the ocean, key ecological interactions, and human impacts across ecosystems.
 Key learning goals include improved scientific literacy in marine science, as well as enhanced public speaking and writing skills.
-Prerequisite: Environmental Studies 118.
+Prerequisite: Biology 271 or Environmental Studies 271.
 Four credit hours.
 N. McClenachan

 [ES259] Plants of the Tropics Listed as Biology 259.
 Three credit hours.